Jiefei-Wang/Travel/README.md

 ```
 Now you get a vector `x` with a crazy size, all operations of the ALTREP can be supported.
 Enjoy the full power of the ALTREP objects!

+# Known issue

+1. Writing data back to an ALTREP object will hang on Ubuntu

 # Session info

 ```r